hyperuplink/hyperuplink/docs/manual/session/index.md

 Where the administrator configured OAuth providers, buttons for them appear underneath the form.
-Signing in through one of them requires the provider to hand over an email address **and** to confirm that it has been verified, and a provider that does neither is refused, because the board would otherwise be trusting an address that nobody ever checked.
+Signing in through one of them requires the provider to hand over an email address **and** to confirm that it has been verified, and a provider that does neither is rejected, because the board would otherwise be trusting an address that nobody ever checked.

 ## Two-factor authentication